tjeufoolen/ExpressTS-Template/README.md

-# Minimap TypeScript ExpressJS Setup
+# ExpressTS
+Minimal ExpressJS setup with Typescript support and preconfigured linting tools

 ## Features
 - ExpressJS using TypeScript